Capillary/ecom-api-document/source/includes/_cart.md

 ProductID | int | Unique id of the parent product that you want to add to cart VariantProductID | int | Unique id of the variant product that you want to add to cart Quantity | int | Number of the current item you want to add Status | enum | Status of the cart item.
-Specify A to add item to cart LocationId | int | Unique if of the order fulfillment location Portion | enum | The portion for which the child product is applied.
+Specify `A` to add item to cart, `D` to delete item from cart LocationId | int | Unique if of the order fulfillment location Portion | enum | The portion for which the child product is applied.
 Value: `W` for whole, `R` for right, `L` for left (left, right usually applies for toppings)
 CartReferenceKey | string | Unique reference id of the specific cart item